Twi-Fante language: Literature

 The Akan languages have a rich literature in proverbs, folktales, and traditional drama, as well as a new literature in dramas, short stories, and novels.
 This literature began to be documented in written form in the late 1800s.
 Later, Joseph Hanson Kwabena Nketia collected a number of proverbs and folktales, including Funeral Dirges of the Akan People (1969), Folk Songs of Ghana (1963), and Akan Poetry (1958).
 Some of the important authors in the language are A. A. Opoku (dramatist), E. J. Osew (dramatist), K. E. Owusu (novelist), and R. A. Tabi (dramatist and novelist).
 The Bureau of Ghana Languages has been unable to continue printing novels in the language, and the following are out of print: Obreguo, Okrabiri, Afrakoma, Obeede, Fia Tsatsala, and Ku Di Fo Nanawu.

 Education

 Primary

-In 1978 the AOC established a common orthography for all of Akan, which is used as the medium of instruction in primary school.
-The Akan language is recognized for literacy, from at least the lower primary level (primary 1–3).
+In 1978 the AOC established a unified "Akan" orthography for Twi-Fante, which is used as the medium of instruction in primary school.
+Literacy in Twi-Fante is counted toward general literacy, from at least the lower primary level (primary 1–3).

 University

-Akan languages are studied at several major universities in the United States, including Ohio University, Ohio State University, University of Wisconsin-Madison, Harvard University, Boston University, Indiana University, University of Michigan, and The University of Florida.
-Akan has been a regular African language of study in the annual Summer Cooperative African Languages Institute (SCALI) program.
-The Akan language is studied in these universities as a bachelor or masters program.
+Twi-Fante is studied at several major universities in the United States, including Ohio University, Ohio State University, University of Wisconsin-Madison, Harvard University, Boston University, Indiana University, University of Michigan, and The University of Florida.
+Twi-Fante has been a regular African language of study in the annual Summer Cooperative African Languages Institute (SCALI) program.
+The Twi-Fante language is studied in these universities as a bachelor or masters program.